 Furthermore, the metabolic network of E. coli has been investigated with the formal RAF framework .
 This study found that 98% of the reactions in this metabolic network together form an autocatalytic set.
 These results also recover certain properties of the metabolic network that were known from a biological perspective, and which are now verified and supported in a mathematical way.

-Other important work focuses on modeling the emergence and dynamics of autocatalytic sets in so-called protocells (membrane-bounded vesicles) , or on using more realistic models of chemistry such as graph grammars .
+Other relevant work focuses on modeling the emergence and dynamics of autocatalytic sets in so-called protocells (membrane-bounded vesicles) , or on using more realistic models to generate chemical reaction networks, such as graph grammars .

 W. Hordijk and M. Steel.
 A formal model of autocatalytic sets emerging in an RNA replicator system.
 Journal of Systems Chemistry 4: 3, 2013.